eclipse-vertx/vert.x/core_manual_java.md

 The general modus operandi is you invoke the appropriate method passing in the request URI as the first parameter, the second parameter is an event handler which will get called when the corresponding response arrives.
 The response handler is passed the client response object as an argument.

-The value specified in the request URI corresponds to the Request-URI as specified in [Section 5.1.2 of the HTTP specification](http://www.w3.org/Protocols/rfc2616/rfc2616-sec5.html).
-In most cases it will be a relative URI.
+The value specified in the request URI corresponds to the Request-URI as specified in [Section 5.1.2 of the HTTP specification](http://www.w3.org/Protocols/rfc2616/rfc2616-sec5.html). *In most cases it will be a relative URI*.

 *Please note that the domain/port that the client connects to is determined by `setPort` and `setHost`, and is not parsed from the uri.*

 The return value from the appropriate request method is an instance of `org.vertx.java.core.http.HTTPClientRequest`.
 You can use this to add headers to the request, and to write to the request body.
 The request object implements `WriteStream`.

-Once you have finished with the request you must call the `end` function.
+Once you have finished with the request you must call the `end()` method.

 If you don't know the name of the request method in advance there is a general `request` method which takes the HTTP method as a parameter: